Counting (skew-)reciprocal Littlewood polynomials with square discriminant: Abstract

 \section{Abstract}

-A \emph{Littlewood polynomial} is a single-variable polynomial all of whose coefficients lie in $\{ \pm 1\}$.
+A \emph{Littlewood polynomial} is a univariate polynomial all of whose coefficients lie in $\{ \pm 1\}$.
 We establish the leading term asymptotics of the number of reciprocal or skew-reciprocal Littlewood polynomials with square discriminant.
 This relates to a bounded-height analogue of the Van der Waerden conjecture on Galois groups of random polynomials.
+As a byproduct, we establish the asymptotics of certain Gaussian-weighted counts of Pythagorean triples.